NVIDIA-Merlin/NVTabular/nvtabular/inference/triton/cpp_backend/README.md

 [![License](https://img.shields.io/badge/License-BSD3-lightgrey.svg)](https://opensource.org/licenses/BSD-3-Clause)

-# Triton Inference Server NVTabular Backend
+# NVTabular C++ Triton Backend

-Use cmake to build and install in a local directory.
+`nvcr.io/nvstaging/merlin/merlin-inference` container includes all the required packages and libraries to build the C++ backend from source.
+Please follow the steps below;

+Assuming the NVTabular C++ backend repo is cloned and you are in the folder where the src folder is located;

 ```
 $ mkdir build